amorskoy/shakunote/README.md

-# Shakunote - Note editor for Shanuhachi based on angular-seed project
+# Shakunote - note editor for Shakuhachi based on angular-seed project